-At the end of the 19th century the district was heavily inhabited, mostly by people of Italian origins (hence Buenos Aires has a really amazing pizza!) who gave the area unique look and European vibe.
-The houses of La Boca are cute, colourful and somehow kitschy but that’s what makes the neighbourhood one of the biggest attractions of Buenos Aires!
+At the end of the 19th century, the district was heavily inhabited, mostly by people of Italian origins (hence Buenos Aires has a really amazing pizza!) who gave the area unique look and European vibe.
+The houses of La Boca are cute, colorful and somehow kitschy but that’s what makes the neighborhood one of the biggest attractions of Buenos Aires!

 La Boca safety

 Before setting off I checked some details on Wikitravel and I was welcomed by the latest reports from the robberies and crimes in La Boca.
-After all it’s still one of the poorest neighborhoods in the city but I figured it can’t be that bad, hundreds of tourists somehow visit it every day!
+After all, it’s still one of the poorest neighborhoods in the city but I figured it can’t be that bad, hundreds of tourists somehow visit it every day!

 Is it worth to visit La Boca?

-From the empty, horrifying streets I stepped into the completely different world – busy, kitschy and incredibly touristy.
-There were brightly painted houses and cobbled streets, that’s true, but everything else was a pure madness!
-The numerous restaurants had tango shows between the tables – after a short dance the performers went around to collect money.
-If someone felt like being a tango dancer too there were mock-ups to put your head on for the pictures – of course next to each there was someone waiting for the payment for using it.
-Souvenir shops well full of just about everything with Evita, Maradona or Pope Francis – three most famous Argentinians that were shown in somewhat grotesque way.
-It turned out that La Boca, the place I was so looking forward to visiting, was just a tourist trap that I’d gladly avoid!
-What was supposed to be an authentic experience (and probably was for most of the people) screamed “FAKE!” to me.
+The numerous restaurants had tango shows between the tables – after a short dance, the performers went around to collect money.
+If someone felt like being a tango dancer too there were mock-ups to put your head on for the pictures – of course, next to each there was someone waiting for the payment for using it.

 How to get to La Boca